-Triglycerides are what make up the third component of cholesterol, and act as unused calories that are stored as fat in the blood.
+Triglycerides make up the third component of cholesterol and act as unused calories that are stored as fat in the blood.
 Eating more calories than you burn can cause triglycerides to build up in the bloodstream, increasing your risk for heart attacks.

 Understanding your numbers

 More than one-third of Americans suffer from high LDL cholesterol, so it’s important to see your physician to learn your cholesterol counts — or the amount of cholesterol in your blood — and closely monitor them.
 Your physician will perform a simple blood test and check your other risk factors to find your counts.